 Boiling water or adding bleach does not make heavily contaminated water safe because it does not remove chemicals.
-You must find an alternate source of water.
+You must find an alternate safe potable source of water.

 What if the water is cloudy or murky?

-Cloudiness can be reduced by pouring the water through a clean cloth or coffee filter before disinfecting the water.
+Cloudy water can reduce the effectiveness of a disinfectant, so it is important to clarify water as a first step.
+Reduce cloudiness by pouring the water through a clean cloth or coffee filter.
 Let any remaining bits settle to the bottom.
-Pour off the clear water into clean containers.
+Pour off the clear water into clean containers and then disinfect.

 Can I use iodine to disinfect water?